MattKevan/minimal-reader/README.md

 # Minimal reader

-This is a basic browser-based epub reader with an emphasis on creating a clean reading experience.
+This is a simple browser-based epub reader with an emphasis on creating a clean reading experience.

 Todo:
 * ~~Add option to delete books from library~~